gusmendesbh/project3-group1/README.md

 ## Data Sources

-The data for this project is taken from a combination of API, CSV and Mapping sources.
+The data for this project is taken from a combination of web scraping using APIs, CSV and Mapping sources.
 Following are the key data sources we have used:

 - [ESPN API through GitHub](https://gist.github.com/nntrn/ee26cb2a0716de0947a0a4e9a157bc1c)